Food news: coffee, tea & ugly jumpers

 The roasts with the most

-In this new rollercoaster world of lockdowns and restrictions that we’ve found ourselves living in, more people have been opting to make their morning coffee at home.
-Consumers also have more choice when it comes to home brewing – some like beans, some like pods and some just want you to shut up and let them get that caffeine hit now and will opt for instant.
+In this new world of lockdowns and restrictions that we’ve found ourselves living in, more people have been opting to make their morning coffee at home.
+Consumers also have more choice when it comes to home brewing.
+Some like beans, some like pods and some just want you to shut up and let them get that caffeine hit now and will opt for instant.
 But whatever your personal preference, what brand should you buy?
-More than 5000 Australians voted in the 2021 Product of the Year awards, and the results for the best supermarket coffees have now been revealed.
-The winners are…
+Consumers voted on the best supermarket coffees in the Product of the Year awards, and the winners are…

 Well this is embarrassing.
-A new report has ranked Australia dead last for climate action out of the 193 member states of the United Nations.
-The latest edition of the annual Sustainable Development Report, produced by the UN-backed Sustainable Development Solutions Network, assessed each country’s progress towards adopting affordable and clean energy, reducing emissions and reaching climate action goals.
+A new report has ranked Australia dead last for climate action out of 193 member states of the United Nations.
+The latest edition of the annual Sustainable Development Report assessed each country’s progress towards adopting affordable and clean energy, reducing emissions and reaching climate action goals.
 Australia had the worst performance due to its fossil fuel use and exports and the lack of effective carbon pricing, scoring just 10 points out of a possible 100.
 Considering that more extreme weather events and rising temperatures due to climate change are already threatening our food supply, maybe now might be a good time to, you know, do something about it.

 Loving it local